Getting started with Supply Chain

 2.1.
 Complete your basic company profile

-- Navigate to your company profile from the left navigation in the Supply Chain area.
+- Go to your company profile via the Supply Chain left navigation.

-- Click the Edit profile link to edit your company information.
+- Click Edit profile to update your company info.

-- Complete all the relevant details for your business and click Save.
+- Fill in all relevant business details and click Save.

 2.2.
 Adding contacts

-- Select Add new user and enter the details for the contact.
+- Click Add new user and enter details.

 3. Global directory